Tangentially biharmonic Lagrangian H-umbilical submanifolds in complex space forms: Tangentially biharmonic Lagrangian -umbilical submanifolds

 Let us denote by $\iota_r$ the inclusion of a round hypersphere $S^{n-1}(r)$ of radius $r$ centered at the origin.
 If $x=\iota_r$ in $(\ref{nbundle})$, then $T^{\perp}S^{n-1}(r)$ is expressed as a complex extensor of $S^{n-1}(1)$ via $F(s)=r+si$, which is a Lagrangian $H$-umbilical submanifold of ratio $0$ (see \cite[Example 2.4]{ch 2}).
 Moreover, by a straightforward computation we find that it is a (non-biharmonic) tangentially biharmonic submanifold in $\mathbb{C}^n$ (see \cite{sa} for $n=3$).
 This motivates us to classify tangentially biharmonic Lagrangian $H$-umbilical submanifolds in complex space forms.

 The main results of this paper are the following classification theorems.

-\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}P^n(4)$.
-Then $M^n$ is non-minimal tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}P^n(4)$, $M^n$ is locally given by one of the following:
+\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}P^n(4)$ with nowhere vanishing mean curvature vector field.
+Then $M^n$ is tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}P^n(4)$, $M^n$ is locally given by one of the following:

 {\rm (1)} A Lagrangian $H$-umbilical submanifold of constant mean curvature defined by $\pi\circ\psi$, where \be \psi(s, y_1, \ldots, y_n)= (z_1(s), z_2(s)y_1, \ldots, z_2(s)y_n), \quad y_1^2+\cdots+y_n^2=1\nonumber \ee and $z=(z_1, z_2)$ is a unit speed Legendre curve in $S^{3}(1)\subset\mathbb{C}^2$ given by \be \displaystyle z(s)=\biggl(\frac{i\mu}{\sqrt{\mu^2+1}}e^{-\frac{i}{\mu}s}, \frac{1}{\sqrt{\mu^2+1}}e^{i\mu s}\biggr), \quad \mu\in\mathbb{R}-\{0\}.\nonumber\ee In this case, the submanifold has ratio $(1-\mu^{-2})$.